 - In other cases, the operating band unwanted emission limit of the band where there are carriers transmitted, as defined in the tables of the present subclause for the largest frequency offset (fmax), shall apply from ΔfOBUE below the lowest frequency, up to ΔfOBUE above the highest frequency of the downlink operating band without any carrier transmitted.

 Inside any sub-block gap for a RIB operating in non-contiguous spectrum, emissions shall not exceed the cumulative sum of the minimum requirements specified for the adjacent sub blocks on each side of the sub-block gap.
-The minimum requirement for each sub block is specified in Tables 6.7.4.5.1-1 to 6.7.4.5.1-11 below, where in this case:
+The minimum requirement for each sub block is specified in tables below, where in this case:

 - f is equal to 2.5MHz plus the separation between the sub block edge frequency and the nominal -3 dB point of the measuring filter closest to the sub block edge.